OfficeDev/Microsoft-Teams-Samples/samples/meeting-recruitment-app/nodejs/Readme.md

 ﻿## MeetingApp (HR recruitment) Sample

-This sample illustrates a meeting experience for HR recruitment.
+This sample illustrates a meeting experience for recruitment.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+It has meeting details and in-meeting app that helps in the interview process.

 ![Details](Images/details.png)